 Quality assurance: All courses undergo a halfway evaluation once in a 3-year period at the bachelor´s level.

 Coursework requirements: 3 compulsory written assignments of varying length that will be graded approved/not approved.
 Regular attendance in lectures and seminars is highly recommended.

 Assessment method: One six hour written (digital) school exam in WISEflow.

 The grade is solely determined by a six-hour school exam (in WISEflow) at the end of the course, but no student can sit the school exam until they have passed their work requirements.

 The final exam in the course will be assessed on an A-F grades scale.
 Grades are A-E for passed and F for failed.
 A re-sit examination is offered in the event of an F grade.
-The deadline to register for a re-sit examination is January 15th for the autumn semester and August 15th for the spring semester.
+The deadline to register (in the Studentweb) for a re-sit examination is 15 August (for courses offered in the spring semester).